MCS-HTM/mcs-scheduled-workers/functions/src/rules/README.md

 2. Update `ruleSetVersion` inside the new file.
 3. Add/change rules; leave older versions untouched to keep backward compatibility.

+Current versions in production:
+- PV: `v2`
+- HeatPump: `v3` (includes the double-negative fix for question keys 524/525/526)

 Example rule snippet (illustrative; not present in the shipped files):
 ```json
 {